hpc4cmb/toast-workshop-trieste-2019/README.md

 ## Location and dates

 * IFPU (Institute for Fondamental Physics of the Universe, https://www.ifpu.it), Trieste.
 More details will follow
-* From Wendesday November 20th to Friday November 22nd
+* From Wednesday November 20th to Friday November 22nd

 ## Registration

-Please fill in the [registration form](https://forms.gle/D65LxPaTjcYEQ6gs5), there is no registration fee.
+Please fill in the [registration form](https://forms.gle/D65LxPaTjcYEQ6gs5) by November 6th; there is no registration fee.

 ## Preliminary agenda